PoorniKR/PoorniKR/README.md

 ### :woman_technologist: About Me :

-- 🎓 I'm currently pursuing my Master of Computer Applications at College of Engineering, Anna University, Guindy, Chennai.
+- 🎓 I've recently pursued my Master of Computer Applications at College of Engineering, Anna University, Guindy, Chennai.

 - 👀 I’m interested in Android application Development and Full stack development.